Pirates vs. Blue Jays Player Props Betting Odds

 Reynolds Stats

-- Reynolds has recorded a base hit in 10 games in a row.
-During his last 10 outings he is batting .417 with nine doubles, four walks and six RBI.
+- Reynolds has recorded a base hit in 11 games in a row.
+During his last 10 outings he is hitting .378 with eight doubles, four walks and five RBI.

 Reynolds Recent Games